 Over a year into the pandemic, Covid-19 continues to impact all facets of life.
 From a business perspective, we most often talk about remote work and “the new normal.”
 And rightly so.
 After more than 12 months of working from home, people want to know what the future looks like.
-But what needs more attention is the impact of Covid-19 on taxes.
+But today, we’re talking about the impact of Covid-19 on taxes.
 Specifically, the tax revenues of states and local governments.
-In this article we are going to examine how individual Covid-19 factors (employment, spending, living situations) affect state and local income taxes.
+Let’s dive into how individual Covid-19 factors (employment, spending, living situations) affect state and local income taxes.

 How Has Covid Affected State And Local Income Tax Revenues?

-- Tax filing deadlines pushed out – last year when the pandemic broke out, most states pushed filing deadlines out from the usual April 15th.
+- Tax filing deadlines pushed out – When the pandemic broke out, most states pushed filing deadlines out from the usual April 15th.
 This meant delays on collecting final income tax lump sum payments.
 Most states have taken similar measures this year.

-- Stock market resilience – the stock market has remarkably maintained strength throughout most of the pandemic.
-This sustains taxes on capital gains, another form of state income tax.
+- Stock market resilience – The stock market has remarkably maintained strength throughout most of the pandemic.
+This sustains taxes on capital gains, another form of state income tax, and is a major reason California achieved a budget surplus in 2020.

 States Will Need To Compete For Tax Revenues